pyrsmk/I18N/README.md

-Translator 1.2.1
+Translator 2.0.0
 ================

-Translator is a small I18N/L10N solution with simplicity and flexibility in mind.
+Translator is a small I18N/L10N library, based on [Chernozem](https://github.com/pyrsmk/Chernozem) (we advise you to read its documentation).
+Here's the available options through Chernozem :

+- client_locales : the client's locales
+- delimiters : set the start/end delimiter for string replacement (default : `['start' => '{', 'end' => '}']`)
+- translations : the loaded translations

 Install
 -------